-5.1.1 Attacks against LWE.
+5.1.1 Attacks against LWE

+Many algorithms exist for solving LWE (for a survey see [7]), but many of those are irrelevant for our parameter set.
+In particular, because there are only

+$$m = (k+1)n$$

-Many algorithms exist for solving LWE (for a survey see [5]), but many of those are irrelevant for our parameter set.
-In particular, because there are only m = (k+1)n LWE samples available to the attacker, we can rule out BKW types of attacks [51] and linearization attacks [11].
-This essentially leaves us with two BKZ [85, 29] attacks, usually referred to as primal and dual attacks that we will recall in Subsections 5.1.2 and 5.1.3.
+LWE samples available to the attacker, we can rule out BKW type of attacks [60] and linearization attacks [13].
+This essentially leaves us with two BKZ [98, 32] attacks, usually referred to as primal and dual attacks that we will recall in Subsections 5.1.2 and 5.1.3.

 The algorithm BKZ proceeds by reducing a lattice basis using an SVP oracle in a smaller dimension b.
-It is known [46] that the number of calls to that oracle remains polynomial, yet concretely evaluating the number of calls is rather painful, and this is subject to new heuristic ideas [29, 28, 9].
-We choose to ignore this polynomial factor, and rather evaluate only the core SVP hardness, that is the cost of one call to an SVP oracle in dimension b, which is clearly a pessimistic estimation (from the defender's point of view).
-This approach to deriving a conservative cost estimate for attacks against LWE-based cryptosystems was introduced in [7, Sec.
-6].
+It is known [53] that the number of calls to that oracle remains polynomial, yet concretely evaluating the number of calls is rather painful, and this is subject to new heuristic ideas [32, 31, 11].